izihawa/summa/docs/query-dsl.md

 ## TermQuery
 The most basic kind of query.
-`TermQuery` scores and returns documents that contain the specific word inside specific field.
+Match documents that contain the specific word inside specific field.
 The list of documents are ranged according to BM25 score.

 ```json